British Non-Ferrous Metals Research Association: Reports

 There was a quarterly report on each research topic presented to the individual research committee and an annual one circulated also to members on request.
 Final results were compiled as a report that was immediately available to members.
-After about two years the commercial confidentiality was dropped and a paper was presented at a meeting of the Institute of Metals or other organisation and subsequently published in their Journal.
+After about two years, the commercial confidentiality was dropped and a paper was presented at a meeting of the Institute of Metals or other organisation and subsequently published in their journal.
 Some researches that had resulted in valuable definitive advancements were then published in book form.

-Wartime work

-Much of the work done by the BNF during the 1939–45 period was of vital use for the defence industry.
-This especially included solving many of the corrosion problems of seawater cooled condenser tubes and tube plates that had resulted in many ships being unserviceable and significant improvements in corrosion resistant alloys for seawater pumps and pipe fittings.
-No work was ever carried out on active materials for nuclear weapons.
-Some consultancy work was undertaken on paperwork for new designs.

-There has been much publicity about Melita Norwood (née Sirnis) who joined the BNF in 1932 as a clerk, was eventually promoted to secretary and retired 1972.
-As secretary to a Research Superintendent she had access to the papers prepared at the BNF for presentation to the research committees and some contractors.
-Some of these she chose to copy to Russian intelligence.
+During 1932, Melita Norwood (née Sirnis) joined the BNF in 1932 as a clerk, was promoted to secretary, and retired in 1972.
+While working as a secretary to a research superintendent, Norwood had access to papers prepared at the BNF for presentation to both research committees and contractors.
+Norwood chose to supply a number of these documents to Soviet intelligence agents, and subsequently claimed that her unauthorised disclosures of classified information had helped to avert the possibility of a third world war.
 This information was made use of by them and did occasionally result in one of their research organisations publishing development work on non-ferrous metals similar to and sooner than the BNF in Britain.

 BNF-Fulmer

-During the 1970s the BNF became the BNF Metals Technology Centre and moved out of London to Grove Laboratories, Denchworth Road, Wantage, Oxfordshire.
-Recognising globalisation, membership was then opened to companies based overseas.
-In 1990 the BNF bought Fulmer Research Laboratories from the Institute of Physics and was renamed the BNF-Fulmer, then BNF (Fulmer Materials Centre).
-The laboratories were closed in 1992.
+During the 1970s, the BNF became the BNF Metals Technology Centre and relocated from London to Grove Laboratories, Denchworth Road, Wantage, Oxfordshire.
+Recognising the growing importance of international research partnerships, membership was expanded to include companies based overseas.

+In 1990, the BNF purchased Fulmer Research Laboratories from the Institute of Physics, and was rebranded as BNF-Fulmer, then BNF (Fulmer Materials Centre).
+However, due to limited funding being available, the laboratories were permanently closed in 1992.